umbrella-network/phoenix-concordium/umbrella-feeds/README.md

 This is the main contract for all on-chain data.
 Relative prices are stored in this contract for different price feeds (not absolute prices).
-E.g. for the `ETH-USD` price feed, the key will be the calculated as `hash("ETH-USD")`.
-The prices map can be querried with the key `hash("ETH-USD")` to get the associated price data.
+E.g. for the `ETH-USDC` price feed, the key will be the String `"ETH-USDC"`.
+The prices map can be queried with the key `"ETH-USDC"` to get the associated price data.

 ```
 pub struct PriceData {